Flooger25/DnD_Wiki/Locations/Land/commodian_isles.md

 - 135-138 PC - The "Last War".
 Unified Commodia cracks down on dissenters in Acodela, Shirif, Kelar, and Illoranda.
 - 136 PC - Helrock reclaims Aladiac Cay for their own, but Unified Commodia refuses these claims.
 Tensions rise between the two states
 - 137-150 PC - Unified Commodia fights Helrock for Aladiac Cay.
 They are victorious.
-- 158 PC - Mors Marauders arrive?
+- 158 PC - Mors Marauders set up guild in Brasshaven.
 - 158 PC - Legion of Man formed.
 - 162 PC - Start of [Commodian Tales](../../Campaigns/commodian_tales.md)